 Please provide the name and contact details of a co-author to whom enquiries can be submitted.

-Sí, confirmar que es Javier

-8. Figures and Tables
+Thank you.
+The contact person is Javier Gorricho, leading author of the manuscript and Head of the Service of Evaluation and Dissemination of Health Outcomes of the Navarre Health Service.
+Javier Gorricho is the responsible for the management of BARDENA and who handles the data requests.
+He will be the contact person to whom enquiries should be directed.8.
+Figures and Tables

 Could you please confirm that the figures and tables used in this paper are original and have not been copied or modified/adapted from those on the study website or published in other articles?
 If any figure or table is being reproduced or adapted, you need to receive written permission from the copyright owner, and this needs to be appropriately acknowledged in the figure/table caption.

-Son originales
+Thank you.
+We confirm that figures and tables are original and have been generated specifically by the authors for this manuscript.
+They have not been copied or published elsewhere.

 9. Table 1.

 Is lifestyle data limited to only smoking, alcohol, physical activity?

-Right now, this is the only data processed.
-Other data is available in free text, but it remains unexplored.
+Yes.
+Right now, these are the only lifestyle parameters integrated in BARDENA that have been validated and are available for use.
+However, many otherther lifestyle variables are also available such as, performance in activities of daily living (e.g. Barthel), knowledge and understanding of the patients own diseases, awareness of signs of risk factors,or diet.
+However, this information is only available in a nonstructured format, and the proper parametrization and validation process are still under review.in free text,

 Are these data captured from primary healthcare data?
 How is physical activity measured?

-Yes.
-Campo parametrizado recogido durante las visitas de atención primaria.
-Nombrar los tres valores que aparecen en el artículo de diabetes y actividad física. -> Ibai
+Exactly, the data is captured from primary health care.
+Similar to aforementioned lyfestyle data, the data is originally filled by the general practitioner as nonstructured text.
+Then, through natural languaje processing algorithms, the activity is classified in three categories: Active patient, inactive patient and partially active patient.

 Under Diagnostic procedure, what do you mean by “analytical”?

-Laboratorio
+We apologyze for the term.
+Instead of “analytical” we should have said “laboratory tests”.
+We refer to laboratory data.
+We have modified the trem accordingly in table 1.

 What “vital signs” are included under nursing interventions?

-Frecuencia cardiaca, pulsioximetría, etc. -> Ibai
+We refer to blood pressure, heart rate, respiratory rate and oxygen saturation, skin coloration, hydration state, and awareness level.
+We have listed them in the table 1 of this new version of the manuscript

 What do you mean by interventions of social workers?
 Which variables are collected?

-Examples of intervention of social worker are use of community centers or homeless shelter, support of caregivers, emotional support and building community connections, functional capacity assessment and it improvement.
+Examples of interventions of social workers are providing support to patients and caregivers, assisting patients in health care transitions, managing social health centers, processing the applications for financial and social assistance, building community connections, and patients´ functional capacity assessment.
+We have specified them in the revised version of the manuscript.

-The variables collected are among others the type of intervention done, the result, the date of start and end
+BARDENA includes information on the type of intervention done, the result of the intervention, and of the beginning and end of the intervention, among others.

 Under “contact with other services” what do you mean by “other services”?
 Community centres?
 Aged care centres?
 Homeless shelters?